matshel/holidaze/README.md

 Password: mats1234

 NB!
-Heroku do no longer host the backend, as they are goint to paid solutions.
+Heroku do no longer host the backend, as they are going to paid solutions.

 NB!
 Accommodation images comes directly from pixabay cdn.
 This means that evey time the uploader deletes an image from their account, they dissapear from this project.